NordSecurity/nordvpn-linux/BUILD.md

 # Testing
 We have dedicated mage targets for testing.
 ## Running QA tests
-In order to run QA tests, run `test:qaDocker`.
-It requires two arguments, name of the test suite and pattern for test functions to run.
+In order to run QA tests, run `test:qaDocker` or `test:qaDockerFast`.
+It requires two arguments, name of the test category and pattern for test functions to run.
-For test suite names, check out [test](test) directory.
-Name of the test suite would be name of the desired test file with *test* omitted.
+For test category names, check out [test/qa](test/qa) directory.
+Name of the test suite would be the name of the desired test file with *test* omitted.
 For test name, simply provide the desired function name from that file.
 Test names are selected by pattern matching.
 Since all test function names start with `test_`, simply use `test` as an argument to run every test in the suite.

-For example, to run every test from the `test_fileshare.py` suite:
+For example, to run every test from the `test_fileshare.py` category:

 `mage test:qaDocker fileshare test`

 And to run a single test:

 `mage test:qaDocker fileshare test_accept`

+To run tests without rebuilding everything each time use `test:qaDockerFast` instead of `test:qaDocker`.

 ### Test credentials for QA tests
 Login credentials are required in order to run the QA tests.
 They are configured in the `.env` file in the form of authentication tokens and usernames.
 Tokens can be generated from the [nordvpn account dashboard](https://my.nordaccount.com/dashboard/nordvpn/).
 Usernames are used only for logging purposes, so in reality they can be configured to anything meaningful.